mlabs-haskell/hydra-auction/doc/limitations.md

 ## Limitations from current Hydra implementation state

-* We use our custom Head commiting transaction constuction, instead of calling Hydra Node command because of two reasons:
+* We use our custom Head commiting transaction constuction, instead of calling Hydra Node command because of:
   * Script commits are not supported by Hydra API.
     Commiting script UTxO is main part of our project.
-  * Multiple UTxO commits not supported by both Hydra API and on-chain scripts.
-    We need them to put commit collateral UTxO for delegate commiting standing bid.
 * Querying different L2 protocol parameters is not supported.
   Now we just ignoring that and relying on delegate server knowing L2 protocol-parameters used by L2,